pramsey/crunchyblog/indexes/index.md

 # (The Many) Spatial Indexes of PostGIS

-Spatial indexes are used in PostGIS to quickly find spatial features within a dimension space, using spatial properties (location or distance) as the search key.
-Practically, this means very quickly answering questions of the form
+Spatial indexes are used in PostGIS to quickly search for objects in space.
+Practically, this means very quickly answering questions of the form:

-* "all the things inside this this" or
+* "all the things inside this this", or
 * "all the things near this other thing".

-Because spatial objects are often quite large and complex (coastlines commonly are defined with thousands of points, for example) spatial indexes use "bounding boxes" as index and search keys:
+Because spatial objects are often quite large and complex (for example, coastlines commonly are defined with thousands of points) spatial indexes use "bounding boxes" as index and search keys:

 * Bounding boxes are of a small, fixed size, only 4 floats for a 2D box; and,
 * Bounding boxes are very inexpensive to compare to test things like containment.